-The DTP® Process is a high-yield propylene production technology in which propylene is produced by using dimethyl ether (DME) or methanol produced from natural gas or other sources via synthesis gas as a process feed.
+The DTP® Process is a high-yield propylene production technology in which propylene is produced by using dimethyl ether (DME) or methanol produced from natural gas, biomass, plastic wastes or other wastes via synthesis gas or mixed gas of green hydrogen and CO2 as a process feed.
 In addition, unavailable olefins by-produced from a naphtha cracker also can be used as process feed.
 The world demand for propylene is expected to increase steadily in the future, but the present supplies of propylene are seen as inadequate to meet this increased demand.
 In addition, the diversification of feedstock is needed as crude oil prices have soared.
 With this background, the attention of the propylene industry has become focused on the diversification of feedstock and propylene production processes intended for "on purpose" propylene production.
 JGC and Mitsubishi Chemical have jointly developed the DTP® process as a new propylene production technology.
 A demonstration test has been successfully completed through the operation of a demonstration plant constructed in Mitsubishi Chemical's Mizushima Plant.
 The DTP® Process is now ready for license.

 Process Flow for Methanol Feedstock